tomberget/github-actions-workshop/tasks/004-branch-rulesets.md

 3. Once you've configured the settings, click the "Create" button at the bottom of the page to save your branch protection ruleset.

 4. Now, let's take a look at our previously created pull request that tried to build the project.
-- You should see that the pull request is now blocked from being merged because the required status check! 🙅
+- You should see that the pull request is now blocked from being merged because of the required status check! 🙅

 5. To fix the build, we need to update the `build.js` file to resolve the error.
+Can you find and fix the issue in the code? 🔎